Michael-Wojdak/bug_observations/docs/Lepidoptera/Butterflies.md

 ### Dark-branded Bushbrown
 *Mycalesis mineus*

-Apparently, these butterflies have separate forms for the dry and wet seasons.
+These butterflies have separate forms for the dry and wet seasons.
 The one shown here is a dry-season form with reduced eyespots and a more uniform coloration.

 <img src="../../assets/images/Lepidoptera/dark-branded bushbrown.jpg" title="Nepal, Oct.
 2025" width="60%"/>